hcheung01/system_engineering-devops/0x02-shell_redirections/README.md

 12.
 13. sort | uniq -u for inputs and outputing same characters with no duplicates
 14. grep -e "root" /etc/passwd to find "root" in passwd directory
+15. sort -e "bin" /etc/passwd to find "bin" and output number of lines